design-juspay/Blend-v1/memory-bank/activeContext.md

 - Centralize token structure knowledge within the token file itself
 - Keep styled components clean and focused on styling rather than token logic
 - Provide a consistent interface that shields components from token structure changes
+- Keep consistent token structure across components for familiarity and ease of maintenance

 #### Migration and Backward Compatibility
 - **Complete migration from `style` to `shape` prop**: The legacy `style` prop has been removed, with `shape` being the standard prop for controlling tag appearance